skilesare/immortality/the_pattern_language/sth_statutory_theft.md

 How will this work?
 This is a complicated issue and will need to be dealt with carefully.
 This is what we want to avoid:

 A mother spends money to raise her children.
 She accumulates a massive number of prefs over 20 years.
 A 'banker' offers to buy the output of her prefs for $100,000.
-All of her value is future value and the prefs are probabilisticly worth more than that.
+All of her value is future value and the prefs are probabilistically worth more than that.
 This person is trying to take advantage of the mother's vulnerability.

 The value of a pref is only bounded by the lifetime of an account.
 Therefore the theoretical value is infinite.
 Anyone trying to claim that value for a value less than infinite is stealing and should be held accountable by rule of law.